From raw material to gelatin

 Before processing, the raw materials are thoroughly cleaned.
 There are two basic processes, depending on the raw material:

-Acid process - for gelatine type A: The raw material (mostly pigskin) is subjected to a 24-h conditioning process.
+Acid process - for gelatin type A: The raw material (mostly pigskin) is subjected to a 24-h conditioning process.
 This involves treatment with acid.
-After this, the gelatine can be extracted.
+After this, the gelatin can be extracted.

-The materials are subsequently treated with a warm water extraction process to remove the gelatine.
-The first gelatine extracts, obtained at relatively low temperatures, are quite firm and have a light color, containing approximately 6% gelatine.
+The materials are subsequently treated with a warm water extraction process to remove the gelatin.
+The first gelatin extracts, obtained at relatively low temperatures, are quite firm and have a light color, containing approximately 6% gelatin.
 The remaining material is treated with fresh water but at a higher temperature.
-This sequence is continued until all the gelatine has been extracted.
+This sequence is continued until all the gelatin has been extracted.

 A variation of this classic extraction process is the so-called continuous process.
-Here, warm water and the raw materials are continuously fed into the extraction vessel and the gelatine solution is continuously removed.
-The desired properties of the gelatine can be adjusted by varying the temperature and pH.
+Here, warm water and the raw materials are continuously fed into the extraction vessel and the gelatin solution is continuously removed.
+The desired properties of the gelatin can be adjusted by varying the temperature and pH.

-After that, the gelatine solution is heat-sterilized, then cooled and allowed to set.
-The gelatine is now in the form of "gelatine noodles" which are dried with sterile and filtered air.
-At the end of the conveyor belt, the now hard and brittle gelatine is broken up, milled and stored in the warehouse.
+After that, the gelatin solution is heat-sterilized, then cooled and allowed to set.
+The gelatin is now in the form of "gelatin noodles" which are dried with sterile and filtered air.
+At the end of the conveyor belt, the now hard and brittle gelatin is broken up, milled and stored in the warehouse.
 Individual batches are only released for further use pending the successful completion of physical, chemical and bacteriological testing in the lab.

 6. Milling, sieving, blending